nguyenphuminh/catniff/docs/documentation.md

 Here are utilities (that might be deleted in the future) that you probably won't have to use but they might come in handy:

-* `static flattenValue(tensor: TensorValue): number[] | number`: Used to flatten an n-D array to 1D.
-If argument is a number, it would return the number.
+* `static flattenValue(tensorValue: TensorValue): ArrayLike<number>`: Used to flatten an n-D array to 1D, numbers will be converted into size-1 arrays.
 * `static getShape(tensor: TensorValue): number[]`: Used to get shape (size of each dimension) of an n-D array as a number array.
 * `static getStrides(shape: number[]): number[]`: Used to get strides of tensor from its shape.
 Strides are needed internally because they are steps taken to get a value at each dimension now that the tensor has been flatten to 1D.
 * `static padShape`: Used to pad shape and strides of two tensors to be of same number of dimensions.